Java Roast Beef

 - 1/4 cup cold water

 - Mix garlic, salt and pepper; rub over beef.
 Transfer to a 4-qt. slow cooker.
 Pour coffee around meat.
-Cook, covered, on low 8-10 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 8-10 hours.

 - Remove roast to a serving plate; keep warm.
 Transfer cooking juices to a small saucepan; skim off fat.
 Bring to a boil.
 In a small bowl, mix cornstarch and water until smooth; gradually stir into cooking juices.
-Bring to a boil; cook and stir 1-2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Serve with roast.

 Nutrition Facts3 ounces cooked beef with about 2 tablespoons gravy: 199 calories, 11g fat (4g saturated fat), 74mg cholesterol, 342mg sodium, 2g carbohydrate (0 sugars, 0 fiber), 22g protein.
 Diabetic Exchanges: 3 lean meat.